By Rachel Lankester, founder Magnificent Midlife

 1. Don’t assume it’s menopause!
 You might just be bored!

 2. Start investing in your relationship if you’ve let it slide.
 John Gottman’s 7 Principles For Making Marriage Work is brilliant for reconnecting with a distant partner.
 Do the exercises in the book and see if anything changes.

 3. Take sex back to pleasure.
-We have a whole workshop in our Members Club on this (and on intimacy) and it’s so important.
+We have a whole workshop in our Membership on this (and on intimacy) and it’s so important.
 Take the pressure off.
 Sex doesn’t have to always be PIV (penis in vagina).
 Outercourse can be a lot of fun!
 Take turns to give non-sexual pleasure to each other.
 Make it about giving and see what happens.

 4. Invest in a good lubricant.
 My current favorite is Pjur silicon lubricant.
 I used to insist on organic and liked Yes products and even coconut oil which can be great.
 But because Pjur stays on the skin and isn’t absorbed, it’s great and lasts!

 5. Invest in sex toys.
 If getting going is an issue, a small but powerful egg vibrator may get your bits responding if they’re not performing as you want them to.
 Similarly they can help us have fabulous orgasms.
 They’re fun with or without a partner.
 Not particularly natural?
 Well it’s not drugs huh!

 6. Have fun and practice with yourself.
 Self-play is particularly important.
 It keeps blood flowing to the vulval area and keeps us able to respond sexually.
 There is some truth to use it or lose it.
 So keep using it even if you don’t have a partner.